-New Dawn Guatemala is a Seattle-based grassroots organization that works to promote equitable, ecologically friendly development and educational advancement in the rural Guatemalan community of Nuevo Amanecer (New Dawn in Spanish) and the surrounding region.
+New Dawn Guatemala is a Seattle-based grassroots organization that works to promote equitable, ecologically friendly development and educational advancement in the rural Guatemalan community of Nuevo Amanecer (New Dawn in English) and the surrounding region.

 In the summer of 2013 a small group of Seattle residents who had learned about Nuevo Amanecer during trips to Guatemala founded a new organization dedicated to maintaining positive links with Nuevo Amanecer and the surrounding region.

 We decided to orient our organization around the democratically chosen development needs of Nuevo Amanecer.
 Consequently, New Dawn Guatemala works in close conjunction with Nuevo Amanecer's community council, the democratically elected Associacion de Campesinos who determine projects for which they request solidarity and financial assistance.

 We are a registered charity with the State of Washington and hold a federal 501c (3) status.
 Tax ID number: 46-2249843.

 Nuevo Amanecer, a community of about 60 families located in the Department of San Marcos near the city of Coatepeque, was founded in 1998 by Guatemalan ex-refugee families.
 They had been expelled from their country and forced to live in refugee camps in Chiapas, Mexico for nearly fifteen years as a result of government-sponsored violence.

 In an attempt to eliminate political opposition, military and security forces killed, tortured, or raped many of their family members during raids on rural communities.
 The founders of Nuevo Amanecer hailed from different parts of Guatemala, but formed strong bonds while living in the Mexican refugee camps.
 After the 1996 Peace Accords had been signed and political violence decreased, they began to consider returning to Guatemala to form a new community.